 April 30, 1982

-Pikes Peak of Texas, Inc. incorporated in the state of Texas. with its corporate offices in Houston, and a branch operation in New Orleans, Louisiana.
+Pikes Peak of Texas, Inc. was incorporated in the state of Texas with its corporate offices in Houston, and a branch operation in New Orleans, Louisiana.

 January 2, 1984

-Pikes Peak opened its third store in the the capital city of Austin, Texas.
-Being located within three hours of Houston, Pikes Peak of Austin enjoys the advantage of being able to exchange merchandise inventories with the Houston store, allowing them to offer a broader selection to their customers.
+Pikes Peak opened its 3rd store in the the capital city of Austin, Texas.
+Being located within 3 hours of Houston, Pikes Peak of Austin enjoys the advantage of being able to exchange merchandise inventories with the Houston store, allowing them to offer a broader selection to their customers.

 July 6, 1987